SurfyGalaxy/Blinky/README.md

 - The amount of time you need to get
 - An estimation of how long you'd need to code daily to meet your goal
 - How much you've completed, in a percentage

+## AI Declaration:

+No AI was used in this project
+(You can tell bc the code is terrible /hj)